dtoney12/dtoney12/README.md

 ### Hello World! :earth_americas:

 I'm Dale Toney from the USA.
 I hail from LA :dark_sunglasses:, Indianapolis :corn:, and recently Chicago (:wind_face:!).
+I am a recent computer science graduate :computer: (UMGC) and I am excited to utilize Spring Boot in my projects.
+I have lots of app ideas and am always looking to collaborate.
+Here is a little bit more about me :elevator:.
 <ul>
   <li>
-  ::marker
+  I
   </li>
 </ul>